This post may contain affiliate links. Please see my disclosure policy for more details.

 For a panoramic view of the city, drive up to Brisbane Lookout at the top of Mt Coot-tha, where you can not only see across the CBD to Moreton Bay, but eat and drink in style at Summit Restaurant & Bar.

-Pack a picnic and enjoy Brisbane’s riverside lifestyle in the city’s original botanic gardens.
-Featuring sculptures, ornamental ponds and river views, the gardens are a pretty place to spend a few hours.
+For a light lunch, coffee or shopping expedition, head to Brisbane’s Riverside Sunday Market in the city botanic gardens.
+Once you’re done shopping, you can explore the sculptures, ornamental ponds and gorgeous river views.
 To get there head down to Alice St at the bottom of George St and Edward St, just a 10-15-minute walk from the city centre.

 Heritage-listed Brisbane City Hall, built between 1920-1930, is home to the Lord Mayor and hosts daily community and corporate events.
-To have a nosey around its grand interior with the aid of an official guide, click here to book onto a free tour.
+To have a nosey around its grand interior with the aid of an official guide, book a free tour.

 To the south of the Brisbane River, just east of South Bank, lies the picturesque waterside suburb of Kangaroo Point.
-A popular place for visitors to stay, you can walk the Natural History Trail along the water’s edge, eat at the many restaurants, kayak down the river or climb the Kangaroo Point cliffs.
-Click here for more details.
+Here you can walk the Natural History Trail along the water’s edge, eat at the many restaurants, kayak down the river or, if you’re feeling brave, abseil Kangaroo Point cliffs.

 With 150 stations available to pick up a bike from, CityCycle offers a convenient hire service for those who want to explore Brisbane by bike and take advantage of the waterside pathways.